MICHEL-Hugo/INSAi_CVA6-softcore-contest/README.md

 (gdb)
 ```

 9. On the hyperterminal configured on /dev/ttyUSB0 11520-8-N-1, you should see:

+- **without insAI extension :**
 ```
 Expected  = 4
 Predicted = 4